What Is a Gallon Anyway

 Quick Mental Shortcut

-Instead of pulling out a calculator every time, just remember this little mental cue: “64 oz = half a gallon.”
-When you see 64 oz on a label, picture a half‑gallon jug in your mind.
-When you need to convert the other way, double the ounces to get gallons.
+Instead of pulling out a calculator every time, just remember this little mental cue: “64 oz = half a gallon.That said, ” When you see 64 oz on a label, picture a half‑gallon jug in your mind.
+So when you need to convert the other way, double the ounces to get gallons.
 So 32 oz is a quarter gallon, 96 oz is three‑quarters of a gallon, and so on.

 Common Pitfalls When Switching Between Ounces and Gallons